People > Faculty

 Teaching for me is a constant learning process, source of continual inspiration, and an ongoing discovery of music, life, and people.

-Born in Moscow to a family of musicians, Slutsky received his early training at Moscow’s Gnessin School for Gifted Children as a student of Anna Kantor, and completed his formal studies at the Juilliard School and Manhattan School of Music, studying with Nadia Reisenberg, Nina Svetlanova, John Browning, and Joseph Seiger.
-In addition, he has worked for many years with his mentor Alexander Eydeleman.
+Born in Moscow, Slutsky received his early training at the Gnessin School for Gifted Children, and later studied at The Juilliard School and Manhattan School of Music with Anna Kantor, Nadia Reisenberg, Nina Svetlanova, John Browning, and Joseph Seiger.